gautam5692/Python-Projects/README.md

   ```bash
   Your input here: open application appname
   ```
-without the keyword "open application", you won't be able to open the app
+  Without the keyword "open application", you won't be able to open the app

 # How to Run These Projects